Hiccup246/custom-sound-board/README.md

 As described the routes then render the core islands and components which make up the sound board.
 - `islands/SoundBoard.tsx` - Renders the search bar and sets the layout for its multiple SoundBoardButtons

-- `islands/SoundBoardButton.tsx` - Takes a name and src for a cound clip and renders a button which when clicked uses [Howler.js](https://howlerjs.com/) to play the sound clip.
+- `islands/SoundBoardButton.tsx` - Takes a name and src for a sound clip and renders a button which when clicked uses [Howler.js](https://howlerjs.com/) to play the sound clip.

 - `components/HeadElement.tsx` - Renders the main `<Head>` tag of the site and contains all information related to SEO and site metadata.